-The Amateur director has revealed where exactly he'd love to take Rami Malek's Heller on his next international adventure if a sequel were to happen.
-While another movie is not confirmed, the ending of the first film does leave the door open for Heller's story to continue in some form.
+The Amateur's director revealed where exactly he'd love to take Rami Malek's Heller on his next international adventure if a sequel were to happen.
+While another movie is not confirmed, the ending of the first film leaves the door open for Heller's story to continue in some form.

-The Direct was invited by Disney and 20th Century Studios on a trip to Washington, DC, to visit the International Spy Museum, where we got to explore the history of spies alongside The Amateur director James Hawes.
+Disney and 20th Century Studios invited The Direct to Washington, DC, to visit the International Spy Museum.
+There, we explored the history of spies alongside The Amateur director James Hawes.
 Shortly after, The Direct's Russ Milheim was given the opportunity to interview the filmmaker in a paired interview setting.

-Of course, we had to take the opportunity to ask about a potential sequel, or, more specifically, what international location Hawes would love to visit next if The Amateur 2 becomes a reality.
-Some of the international locations from the first film include Istanbul, Madrid, Romania, Paris, and more.
+Of course, Hawes was asked about the opportunity of a potential sequel or what international location he would love to visit next if The Amateur 2 becomes a reality by The Direct.
+Some places from the first film include Istanbul, Madrid, Romania, and Paris.

-Hawes listed "South Asia," "Vietnam," "Cambodia," and "Namibia" as exciting choices to explore:
+Hawes listed "South Asia," "Vietnam," "Cambodia," and "Namibia" as exciting choices:

 James Hawes: Okay, well, first of all, I went to Istanbul in this one, which wasn't in the book or the script originally, because it felt contemporary and it felt edgy and dangerous.
 So my brain would be going, Okay, where can I go that feels contemporary and relevant, and also were sexy and visual.
 So I'm thinking Southeast Asia.
 I haven't been to Vietnam, Cambodia, I can see some stuff to do there.
 The other place, which is incredibly visual, but I can't think of the story, is Namibia.
 So anybody's got a movie they'd like to pitch?

-Another journalist jumped in to ask Hawes if there had been any conversations about a sequel, where the director confirmed that there have been "almost none."
+Another journalist asked Hawes if there had been any conversations about a sequel, and the director confirmed that there had been "almost none."

 Though he did open up about one "little secret," which is that "the scene with Henderson in the parking lot near the end was not in the original script"—a moment that could easily set up a potential sequel: